-(5) A nontransient noncommunity water system shall repeat the tasks contained in subdivision (4) at least once during each calendar year in which the system exceeds the lead action level.

-(6) A water system may discontinue delivery of public education materials if the system has met the lead action level during the most recent six (6) month monitoring period conducted under section 37 of this rule.
-Such a system shall recommence public education in accordance with this section if it subsequently exceeds the lead action level during any monitoring period.
-(7) A community water system may apply to the commissioner, in writing, to use the text specified in subsection (a)(2) in lieu of the text in subsection (a)(1) and to perform the tasks listed in subdivisions (4) and (5) in lieu of the tasks in subdivisions (2) and (3) if the following conditions are met:

-(A) The system provides water as part of the costs of services provided and does not separately charge for water consumption.
+- (5) An NTNCWS shall repeat the tasks contained in subdivision (4) at least once during each calendar year in which the system exceeds the lead action level on a schedule agreed upon with the commissioner under the following conditions: - (A) The commissioner may allow activities in subdivision (4) to extend beyond the sixty (60) day requirement if needed for implementation purposes on a case-by-case basis. - (B) The extension allowed under clause (A) must be approved in writing by the commissioner in advance of the sixty (60) day deadline. - (6) A CWS and an NTNCWS may discontinue delivery of public education materials if the following conditions are met: - (A) The system has met the lead action level during the most recent six (6) month monitoring period conducted under section 37 of this rule. - (B) The system shall recommence public education in accordance with this section if it subsequently exceeds the lead action level during any monitoring period. - (7) A CWS may apply to the commissioner, in writing, to use only the text specified in subsection (a)(1) in lieu of the text in subsection (a)(1) and (a)(2) and to perform the tasks listed in subdivisions (4) and (5) in lieu of the tasks in subdivisions (2) and (3) if the following conditions are met: - (A) The system is a facility, such as a prison or hospital, where the population served is not capable of or is prevented from making improvements to plumbing or installing POUs. - (B) The system: - (i) provides water as part of the costs of services provided; and - (ii) does not separately charge for water consumption. - (8) A CWS serving three thousand three hundred (3,300) or fewer people may limit certain aspects of its public education program if the following conditions are met: